raymondkeogh/doggystyle/README.md

 **W3 CSS Validation** was done via [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)

 **Lighthouse performance test** - Inititially I tested one page to assess the changes that were needed to improve performance.
 This test can be viewed [here](assets/testing/lighthouse-initial-test.pdf).
-The following reports are the final tests run on the sight after the ammending the site based on the lighthouse performance recommendations.
+The following reports are the final tests run on the site after the ammending the site based on the lighthouse performance recommendations.

 - [Homepages report](assets/testing/homepage-lighthouse-report.pdf)
 - [Prices Page report](assets/testing/pricespage-lighthouse-report.pdf)